Committee 2025 - 2026

 Laura Byrne – Ordinary Member

 Hey!
-I’m Laura and I’m currently a postdoctoral researcher in the ADAPT Centre and the School of Computer Science and Statistics at Trinity College Dublin.
+I’m Laura and I’m currently a lecturer for Statistics at University College Cork.
 I graduated from Maynooth University in 2020 with a BSc in Computer Science and Statistics and from Trinity College Dublin in 2025 with a PhD in Statistics.
 My research currently centres around the use of regression models for correlated responses and the design of experiments.
 My work has always been motivated by environmental concerns, particularly the facilitation of natural ecosystems whilst accommodating human needs (like increasing biodiversity in agronomic spaces).
 Despite my love of the natural world, you’ll usually find me indoors with headphones and a game or book in my hands!

 Maeve Upton – Ordinary Member